-Relatedly, we find no meaningful correlations between time preference measures and bargaining behavior at the individual level (see Appendix E for details of the task, measurement and analysis).
+Basic regression analysis indeed shows the expected correlations between discounting and initial proposals, such that individuals that discount less demand more.
+These correlations are very weak and hardly significant, however.
 While this may also be due to correlations of time preferences with other relevant aspects of preferences, such as attitudes towards risk or fairness, that work against each other, one likely reason is incomplete information.
-Especially in our design, where disagreement is rather costly, beliefs about the opponent are likely to be a major determinant of behavior (especially one's initial proposal), and these beliefs are controlled by the public payoff types and independent of one's own actual preferences.
+Especially in our design, where disagreement is rather costly, beliefs about the opponent are likely to be a major determinant of behavior (especially one's initial proposal), and these beliefs are controlled by the public payoff types, independent of one's own actual preferences.